-The design, cost, and capabilities of the 12 Ohio Replacement submarines in the 2016 shipbuilding plan are among the most significant uncertainties in the Navy's and CBO's analyses of the cost of future shipbuilding....
+The design, cost, and capabilities of the 12 Columbia class submarines included in the 2017 shipbuilding plan are among the most significant uncertainties in the Navy's and CBO's analyses of the cost of shipbuilding in the future....

-The Navy currently estimates the cost of the first Ohio Replacement submarine at \$12.1 billion in 2015 dollars, and it estimates an average cost for follow-on ships of \$5.7 billion (the Navy has stated an objective of reducing that cost to \$5.6 billion).
-The implied total cost for the 12 submarines is \$75 billion, or an average individual cost of \$6.2 billion....
+The Navy currently estimates that the first Columbia will cost \$12.2 billion in 2016 dollars and that the subsequent ships will have an average cost of \$5.9 billion.
+(The Navy has stated that it aims to reduce that cost to \$5.7 billion.)
+The implied total cost for the 12 submarines is \$77 billion, or an average cost of \$6.4 billion for each ship....
+The Navy estimates that research and development costs will amount to \$13 billion, bringing the total acquisition cost to \$90 billion....